NativeScript/docs-v8/environment-setup.md

 _**More details for those curious:** The NativeScript CLI relies on 3rd party packages that may have been deprecated over the past years.
 We are slowly replacing these dependencies with newer, supported alternatives to resolve these warnings, however they are generally safe to ignore, since the CLI is never exposed to the public and it's only used for local development, where most of the security concerns don't apply._
 :::

-To verify if the installation was successful, open a new Terminal window to ensure the new environment variables are loaded and run
+To verify that the installation was successful, open a new Terminal window (to ensure the new environment variables are loaded) and run:

 ```cli
 ns doctor ios
 ```

-If you see **No issues were detected** you have successfully set up your system.
+If you see **No issues were detected** then you have successfully set up your system.

 <!-- If you see the following, you have successfully set up your system for iOS development.
 Select **Skip Step and Configure Manually** or hit `Ctrl+C` to exit.